nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 Method-specific concepts and their usage in application definitions
 ###################################################################

-It became clear during the design of the electron-microscopy-specific additions to NeXus that there are data and metadata that are relevant for a given experiment but have usually only few connections to the detailed description of the workflow of processing these data into knowledge.
-This motivated the granularization of their concepts in own base classes:
+It became clear during the design of the electron-microscopy-specific additions to NeXus that many data and metadata which are relevant for a given experiment have usually only few connections to the detailed description of the instrument.
+Instead, these are steps of data analysis and data processing workflows.
+This motivated a granularization of these concepts into own method-specific base classes:

     :ref:`NXem_ebsd`, :ref:`NXem_eds`, :ref:`NXem_eels`, :ref:`NXem_img`:
-        These base classes provide concepts for specific data acquisition modes and associated analysis as they are used in electron microscopy such as for collecting and indexing Kikuchi diffraction patterns into orientation maps for the two-dimensional, three-, X-ray spectrscopy, different imaging modes, or electron energy loss spectroscopy (EELS).
-A substantial further number of such base classes could be designed that build on the ideas and principles used in these four base classes to customize NXem further.
+        These base classes provide concepts for specific data acquisition modes and associated analysis as are used in electron microscopy such as for collecting and indexing Kikuchi diffraction patterns into orientation maps for two-dimensional, three-dimensional point cloud data, reporting X-ray spectroscopy, different imaging modes, or documenting electron energy loss spectroscopy (EELS).
+        A substantial further number of such base class could be designed that can build on the ideas and principles that are suggested via these four base classes.